logo

 There's an easy way to check the battery health on your MacBook.
 Just follow these simple steps for your version of MacOS®.

-1. Go to Apple menu > System Settings, then click Battery in the sidebar.
+1. Go to the Apple menu > System Settings, then click Battery in the left-hand sidebar menu.

 If you get the latter message, reach out to a MacBook repair expert for help.